Parenting is an increasingly complex job. It’s layered with important responsibilities one of…

-Anticipating the arrival of a huge hurricane strikes fear and anxiety in the people in its path for good reason.
+Anticipating the arrival of a hurricane, tornado, blizzard, or any severe storm strikes fear and anxiety in the people in its path for good reason.
 Natural disasters disrupt lives in significant ways, including creating physical and mental health problems and major economic challenges.
 And the never-ending news about a storm’s arrival may increase your anxiety, stress, and fear.

 It’s only natural to feel scared, anxious, and nervous.
 Recognize your emotions and try these tips to alleviate your anxiety.

-- Be informed — Stay up-to-date on hurricane information and warnings.
+- Be informed — Stay up-to-date on weather information and warnings.
 If you’re aware of the latest information, you may gain a sense of control over the situation.

 - Talk it out — Share your fears with family members, friends, a counselor, or others who can offer emotional support.